puppetlabs/puppetlabs-apache/README.md

 > **Note:** You should not need to use this parameter.
 However, if you do use it, be aware that the `default_vhost` parameter for `apache::vhost` passes a priority of '15'.

-To omit the priority prefix in file names, pass a priority of false.
+To omit the priority prefix in file names, pass a priority of `false`.

 ##### `proxy_dest`

 Specifies the destination address of a [ProxyPass](https://httpd.apache.org/docs/current/mod/mod_proxy.html#proxypass) configuration.
-Default: undef.
+Default: `undef`.

 ##### `proxy_pass`

 Specifies an array of `path => URI` values for a [ProxyPass](https://httpd.apache.org/docs/current/mod/mod_proxy.html#proxypass) configuration.
-Defaults to 'undef'.
+Defaults to '`undef`'.
 Optionally parameters can be added as an array.

 ``` puppet
 apache::vhost { 'site.name.fdqn':